 Be sure to order yourself a steaming hot cup of pozol.
 This is a chocolate drink made from cacao and fermented corn dough.
 If you like it a lot, you can also buy bags of pozol mix here.

-Where to Stay in Chiapa de Corzo
+Where to Stay in Chiapa de Corzo in 2023

 Chiapa de Corzo offers a range of accommodation options for every budget and travel style.
 The great thing is that even hotels on the more luxurious end of the spectrum here do not break the bank.